1. Why should I publish a book?

 12. What’s the difference between a foreword and a preface?

 A preface is an introduction, not so much to the book as to the author.
 It includes the author’s bona fides or inspiration for the book.
 You’ll sometimes see a preface “signed” by the author, with location and date: “John Smith, Costa del Sol, May 19, 2025.”
 The author does not write the foreword.
 Not all books have one; it is not a legal requirement.
-This can be useful for marketing if the person who writes your foreword is well known to your book’s potential buyers.
+A foreword can be useful for marketing if the person who writes it is well known to your book’s potential buyers.
 You might ask your thesis advisor or a top dog in your field to write it.

 13. What is writer’s block?